-“Because it’s RED and PEELING!” came a sarcastically flat, but well practiced, reply.
+“Because it’s RED and PEELING!” came a sarcastically flat, but well practised, reply.

 Now, I don’t plan on explaining the joke to you – which I found to be hilarious – because either you got it or you’re just not a sun person… which, to be honest, is a shame!

-Bonaire is quintessential island life; uncomplicated and self-indulging, it is full of so much splendor and simplicity that it makes you realize how hectic life can get back home as we juggle our duties trying to make it through another day.
+Bonaire is all about the quintessential island life; uncomplicated and self-indulging, it is full of so much splendour and simplicity that it makes you realise how hectic life can get back home as we juggle our duties trying to make it through another day.
 The people and their obsession towards keeping the island as natural as possible is truly exemplary.

-Just remember – whenever you are there – to make the most of your time on the island, for it will leave a little mark on you, that will make you yearn for it, even decades later.
+Just remember, whenever you are there, make the most of your time on the island, for it will leave a little mark, that will make you yearn for it, even decades later.